About Tibetan Rugs

-has an average pile height of .45” which is slightly lower than the similar appearing Setana construction.
+Tibetan rugs made with Lama construction have an average pile height of .45” which is slightly lower than the similar appearing Setana construction.
 Lama, Setana, and Kotana are considered our more textural weaves.
-Lama features the lowest price per square foot of any of our selections.
+Lama features the lowest price per square foot of any of our Tibetan area rug selections.
 Although the construction is similar to Setana, the price per square foot is less.
 It is also ADA compliant.

-has a slightly higher average pile height of .55”.
+Tibetan rugs made with our Setana construction have a slightly higher average pile height of .55”.
 Both Setana and Lama have the same knot count per square inch.
-Setana and Lama yarns are thicker than the Kotana, Timpa and Shakti yarns, and are used in creating less detailed patterns.
+Setana and Lama yarns are thicker than the Kotana, Timpa and Shakti yarns, and are used in creating less detailed Tibetan rug patterns.
 While much fuss is made over finer weaves - even weaves finer that what can be made with Tibetan wool - Setana is a perfect example of how beauty can be created in a Tibetan rug approximating the knot count of a Persian Heriz.
 Many of the rugs we introduced in the mid '80s were made with the Setana weave and it brings us great delight to hear from clients raving about these rugs decades later.

-has an average pile height of .41”, it is similar in appearance to Shakti, but not quite as fine as Shakti construction.
-Timpa is about 10% less per square foot than Shakti.
+Tibetan rugs made with our Timpa construction have an average pile height of .41”, it is similar in appearance to Shakti, but not quite as fine as Shakti construction.
+Timpa Tibetan rugs are about 10% less per square foot than Shakti.
 Timpa is ADA compliant.